ekimekim/kayci/docs/API.md

 or deleted, which also deletes all jobs.

 - `spec.cancelled`: Boolean, initially false.
-When set to true, all jobs will be suspended and the run will enter a cancelled state.
+When set to true, all jobs will be suspended and the run will enter a cancelled state, unless it was already completed/failed.
 - `spec.jobs`: Read only.
 A copy of the pipeline's `spec.jobs` field made when the Run was created.
   Any subsequent changes to the Pipeline are *not* reflected in this Run.
 - `spec.parameters`: Read only.
 A set of string key-value pairs that describe information specific to this Run, for example what event triggered it, or a git commit id to build.

-TODO status
+- `status.status`: Overall status of the Run.
+One one:
+  - Completed: All jobs ran successfully
+  - Failed: At least one job failed
+  - Cancelled: spec.cancelled is true
+  - Active: otherwise
+- `status.jobStatus`: List of {name, status} where a job status is one of:
+  - Completed: Job ran successfully
+  - Failed: Job failed
+  - Waiting: Waiting for dependencies to complete, or Run is cancelled
+  - Active: otherwise

 ### Trigger